the-events-calendar/the-events-calendar/readme.txt

 = [6.0.5] TBD =

+* Tweak - Improve performance on the `tribe_events()` and on the Event Views by removing an unnecessary JOIN for hiding of specific upcoming events.

 = [6.0.4] 2022-11-15 =

 * Version - The Events Calendar 6.0.4 is only compatible with Events Calendar PRO 6.0.3 and higher